pods-framework/pods/readme.txt

 We are also available through our [Live Slack Chat](https://pods.io/chat/) to help our translators get started and to support them on the process.

 == Changelog ==

+= 2.7.28 - TBD =

+* Added: Relationship fields now support custom selectors in the REST API.
+You can specify `my_field.some_field` to output a specific field. (@sc0ttkclark)
+* Fixed: Resolved an issue with relationship fields not outputting their full data to the REST API when the related object is not a valid pod. (@sc0ttkclark)

 = 2.7.27 - April 20th, 2021 =